 As described on this page, there seems to be a strong argument now that presentations both in work and in the course of recruitment or promotion can be normal day-to-day activities, particularly on employment claims given that EU law applies there.

 Also Prof. Lisa Waddington commented in a paper in 2007 that stuttering leading to problems with making presentations may meet the ECJ test of disability in Chacón Navas but not the UK test (as then understood, before the Paterson case).
 Reference: Lisa Waddington, 'Case C-13/05, Chacón Navas v.
 Eurest Colectividades SA' (2007) 44 Common Market Law Review pp. 487-499.

-There seems to be a strong argument that job interviews are normal day-to-day activities in the case of an employment claim.
+There is a strong argument that job interviews are normal day-to-day activities in the case of an employment claim.
 The same applies to giving a presentation, or probably other parts of a recruitment or promotion process which involve speech.
 (For non-employment claims, such as a claim against a service provider, a job interview may not be a normal day-to-day activity because EU law does not apply.)

 Paterson v Commissioner of Police of the Metropolis 2007, Employment Appeal Tribunal (EAT)

 A high pressure written exam for promotion was held to be a normal day-to-day activity.
 The claimant had dyslexia, and was held to have a disability, despite the high quality of written work he had produced as a chief inspector.